acgetchell/CDT-plusplus/README.md

 ### Current reference-suite status

-With the pinned baseline, the reference configuration and build succeed on macOS with AppleClang. `build.sh` runs ten supported smoke tests: eight lightweight CLI integration tests and two focused doctest suites.
-The full `reference` test preset additionally runs the `cdt-opt` simulation, which can nondeterministically stall during a Metropolis pass, and the unit-test executable, which remains red in eight test cases tracing to the existing 4,4 move/bistellar-flip path: the direct move application, four flip fixtures, the ergodic-move fixture, and two queued move scenarios.
+With the pinned baseline, the reference configuration and build succeed on macOS with AppleClang. `build.sh` runs ten supported smoke tests on Unix: eight lightweight CLI integration tests and two focused doctest suites.
+The known failing `initialize` scenario is excluded from Windows smoke runs, while the other initialization cases remain enabled.
+The complete registered suite additionally runs the `cdt-opt` simulation, which can nondeterministically stall during a Metropolis pass, and the unit-test executable, which remains red in eight test cases tracing to the existing 4,4 move/bistellar-flip path: the direct move application, four flip fixtures, the ergodic-move fixture, and two queued move scenarios.
 These tests remain present and can be run explicitly.
 Issue [#91](https://github.com/acgetchell/CDT-plusplus/issues/91) owns the 4,4 mutation repair, while